ihmeuw/vivarium_research/docs/source/onboarding_resources/computing/index.rst

 For data files, there are two locations based on the size of the data file.

 #.
 For small data files, store these on GitHub in the same location as your code.
-A "small" file is something without thousands of rows of data.
 Examples might include: a list of nicknames, disease severity proportions by age/sex group, or drug efficacy data.
+The absolute maximum file size on GitHub is 100 megabytes, but be mindful of including any file over 10 megabytes, especially if there are many such files or if the file changes frequently.
+Too many large files can slow down the process of making new clones of the repository.
 #.
 For large files, store these in a shared location on the cluster.
 Considering making a new folder for each project for data storage.
 #.
-When you deciding where to store data, please also consider any data restrictions that might exist.
+When you decide where to store data, please also consider any data restrictions that might exist.

 Regardless of where you store data, it is important to track updates to data files carefully.
 Engineers might copy and paste a file into a